visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 ![day-month](http://visiphilia.github.io/assets/pedestrians/timeplots-ex2-1.png)

 This plot breaks down the counts by day of the week and month, and connects values for each day as a line.
 The February, Saturday, White night events can be seen.
-The high counts for Thursday correspond to December, actually can be worked out to be Christmas Eve 2015.
+The high counts for Thursday correspond to December, actually can be worked out to be Boxing Day sales.
 The week day to weekend pattern is still visible.
-There is a difference in the variability in counts from month to month, with December being the most variable from ewek to week.
+There is a difference in the variability in counts from month to month, with December being the most variable from week to week.
 You can see some public holidays, lines of low counts on Fridays in January, March and April.

 ## What the high school seniors discovered